 - 1. Each player selects an object from the set tool. - 2.
-For each round: - " each player picks one card and represents the number by placing the objects into a 10-frame - " the players determine the difference between the two numbers - the player who represented the greatest number earns points equal to the difference record the points using tally marks - 3.
+For each round: - " each player picks one card and represents the number by placing the objects into the least number of 10-frames needed - " the players determine the difference between the two numbers - " the player who represented the greatest number earns points equal to the difference - ♦ record the points using tally marks - 3.
 Play for five rounds.
 Player with the most amount of tally marks wins the game.